KiarashVaziri/KiarashVaziri/README.md

 - 👋 Hi, I’m @KiarashVaziri
 - 👀 I’m interested in Machine Learning and Biomedical Signal Processing
-- 🌱 I’m currently learning electrical engineering at SUT
+- 🌱 I’m currently an EE PhD student at the University of Southern California.
-- 💞️ I’m looking to collaborate on python projects
+- 💞️ I’m looking to collaborate on Python projects
-- 📫 You can contact me via vazirigo[at]USC[dot]edu
+- 📫 You can contact me via vazirigo[at]usc[dot]edu

 <!---
 KiarashVaziri/KiarashVaziri is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.